atuttle/blog/blog/2021/sweat-the-small-stuff.md

 And here's what your editor could look like with the setting enabled:

 ![What whitespace characters look like in VS Code](/img/2021/having-whitespace-characters-enabled.png)

+Sweating the small stuff today is an investment in reducing future stress for yourself, your team, and the countless developers that will inherit your code after you're long gone.

+Sweat the small stuff.